chubby-c-a-t/proton-ge-isolated-launcher/README.md

 - Flatpak sandboxing
 - Per-application Wine prefixes

-The primary objective is to reduce the host attack surface by ensuring each executable is jailed within its own discrete Wine prefix with severely restricted filesystem access.
+The primary objective is to reduce the host attack surface by ensuring each executable is jailed within its own discrete Wine prefix with restricted filesystem access.

-This approach is highly relevant when handling untrusted binaries, unknown installers, or potentially trojanized software downloaded from unofficial sources.
+This approach is relevant when handling untrusted binaries or installers from unknown sources.
+It can increase security when running potentially trojanised software downloaded from unofficial sources.

 ---